arvati/crypto-keys/docs/tests.md

 assert.isObject(this._privateKey,'public key is not a object');
 ```

-isPrivate of publicKey is False.
+isPrivate of publicKey is False ✓.
+0ms.

 ```js
 assert.isFalse(this._publicKey.isPrivate);
 ```

-isEncrypted of publicKey is False.
+isEncrypted of publicKey is False ✓.
+0ms.

 ```js
 assert.isFalse(this._publicKey.isEncrypted);
 ```

-Key type of publicKey is RSA.
+Key type of publicKey is RSA ✓.
+0ms.

 ```js
 assert.equal(this._publicKey.keyType, 'RSA');
 ```

-isPrivate of privateKey is True.
+isPrivate of privateKey is True ✓.
+0ms.

 ```js
 assert.isTrue(this._privateKey.isPrivate);
 ```

-isEncrypted of privateKey is True.
+isEncrypted of privateKey is True ✓.
+0ms.

 ```js
 assert.isTrue(this._privateKey.isEncrypted);
 ```

-Decrypt privateKey with wrong password.
+Decrypt privateKey with wrong password ✓.
+22ms.

 ```js
 assert.throws(()=>this._privateKey.decrypt('just secret'),Error,'DecryptionFailure')
 ```

-Decrypt privateKey with password.
+Decrypt privateKey with password ✓.
+16ms.

 ```js
 assert.isTrue(this._privateKey.decrypt('top secret'));
 ```

-Key type of privateKey is RSA.
+Key type of privateKey is RSA ✓.
+0ms.

 ```js
 assert.equal(this._privateKey.keyType, 'RSA');
 ```

-Export privateKey as publicKey.
+Export privateKey as publicKey ✓.
+33ms.

 ```js
 const options = {